tinhphantrong0612/networkprogramming/README.md

 `request_player_ingame_id` is request player's ingame index from 0 to 11, subtract 48 when receive
 `castle_id` is target castle, 0 to 2, subtract 48 when receive
 `[<occupied_by>#<wall_type>#<wall_def>]*3` is three castle's info
-	- `occupied_by` is team that occupied the castle, -1 to 3, with -1 is unoccupied, subtract 48 when receive
+	- `occupied_by` is team that occupied the castle, 0 to 4, 4 is unoccupied, subtract 48 when receive
 	- `wall_type` is type of wall at that castle, 0 to 4, subtract 48 when receive
 	- `wall_def` is defense of the wall, atoi when receive
 `[<weapon_type>#<weapon_atk># <gold>#<wood>#<stone>#<iron>]*4` is 4 castle info